MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-with-data-api-builder.md

 ## Verifying the installation

-Installing the package will make the `dab` command available on your development machine.
-To validate your installation, you can run the following command:
+Installing the package makes the `dab` command available on your development machine.
+To validate your installation, you can run the following sample command:

 ```shell
 dab --version